ibm-cloud-docs/account/searching.md

 * To search for resources that are not classic infrastructure and have been tagged with `MyTag`, enter the following command:

     `ibmcloud resource search 'tags:MyTag'`

+* To search for all classic infrastructure virtual servers whose fully qualified domain name is `MyVM`, enter the following command:

+    `ibmcloud resource search “doc.fullyQualifiedDomainName:MyVM AND service_name:virtual-server”`

 * To search for all classic infrastructure resources that have been tagged with `MyTag`, enter the following command:

     `ibmcloud resource search 'tagReferences.tag.name:MyTag' -p classic-infrastructure`

-* To search for all classic infrastructure of type `Softlayer_Hardware`
+* To search for all classic infrastructure of type `SoftLayer_Network_Vlan`

-    `ibmcloud resource search '_objectType:SoftLayer_Hardware' -p classic-infrastructure`
+    `ibmcloud resource search '_objectType:SoftLayer_Network_Vlan' -p classic-infrastructure`